-Under current federal law, all students who receive federal or state financial aid must be making satisfactory academic progress as defined by the College in order to receive or continue to receive aid.
-The following are the requirements at Wharton County Junior College (WCJC).
+Under current federal law, all students who receive federal or state financial aid must be making Satisfactory Academic Progress (SAP) as defined by the college in order to receive or continue to receive aid.
+The following are the requirements at Wharton County Junior College.

-- All recipients of financial aid must be enrolled in a program of study leading to an associate's degree, an eligible certificate, or program that is transferable toward a baccalaureate degree. - Students receiving financial aid must maintain a 2.0 cumulative grade point average on all college level credit hours (this includes developmental studies credit hours) attempted in order to remain eligible for financial aid. - Students receiving financial aid must complete 70% of all credit hours attempted regardless of whether financial aid was received for the credit hours.
-For example see the table below:
+- All recipients of financial aid must be enrolled in a program of study leading to an associate's degree, an eligible certificate, or program that is transferable toward a baccalaureate degree. - 2.
+Students receiving financial aid must maintain a 2.0 cumulative grade point average on all college-level credit hours

+- (this includes developmental studies credit hours) attempted in order to remain eligible for financial aid. - 3.
+Students receiving financial aid must complete 70% of all credit hours attempted regardless of whether financial aid was received for the credit hours.
+For example, see the following table: